Vital Sign-In Token

 1

-Your app -> Your backend
+Your app -> Your identity provider

 2

-Your backend <-> Vital API
+Your backend service <-> Vital API

 curl --request POST